redixhumayun/redixhumayun.github.io/_posts/2023-09-16-2PC.md

 So, that's 2PC in a nutshell.
 A really simple protocol which actually has massive adoption because of the ease of implementation.

 There is a better version of this called 3 phase commit which I'll explore in another article.

+If you want to find the full version of the code for 2PC, look [here](https://github.com/redixhumayun/Go/tree/master/2pc)